pavantyagi/Service-Now-Incident-Management/README.md

 ---
 ### Create Incident:
-> Creates a new CSM case.
+> Creates a new incident record with the passed-in parameters.

 Input Parameter | Type | Required | Description
 ------------  | ------------- | ------------- | -------------